alx2009/K197Control/K197control_commands.md

 # Command Data - B2 Encoding

-Description: This section explains how Byte B2 of the command strcuture is encoded.
+Description: This section explains how Byte B2 of the command structure is encoded.
 B2 is used to control the source of the measurement (display or stored readings)

 ## Byte B2 format